Hale-Lee/UltraLog/README.md

  [Log]

-Output = File, Screen, Mail , SMS	#print the log to File, Screen, mail and SMS
+Output = File, Screen, Mail , SMS	#print the log to File, Screen, mail and SMS, can be one of these